Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ./provider-tools setup
 ```

-The tool will ask you questions regarding creation of the provider accounts:
+The tool will request your Access token and then ask you questions regarding creation of the provider accounts:

 `Do you need to generate a new Authority account?`<br/>
 Select `Yes`.